Meson properties and symmetry emergence based on the deep neural network: Numerical results of the meson width predictions

-In \autoref{F-width-prediction}, we provided quantitative width predictions for {15} unmeasured mesons\,(green) in PDG, as well as {32} new mesons\,(orange) that were theoretically predicted by the GI model\,\cite{GI1985} but not yet experimentally discovered.
+We list the meson width spectra obtained by the deep neural network in the appendix of Supplementary Materials.
+In \autoref{width-prediction}, we provide quantitative width predictions for {15} unmeasured mesons\,(green) in PDG, as well as {32} new mesons\,(orange) that were theoretically predicted by the GI model\,\cite{GI1985} but not yet experimentally discovered.
 These results provide helpful references and tests for future experimental searches and theoretical studies.

+In \autoref{tab:bottomonium_pred} we compare the predictions for the unmeasured bottomonium mesons with the theoretical results from Godfrey-Moats\,(GM) in ref.\,\cite{Godfrey2016}.
+For $\chi_{b1}(nP)$ and $h_b(nP)$, both approaches predict an increasing trend with radial quantum number $n$, $\Gamma(1P) < \Gamma(2P)$.
+For $\chi_{b0}(nP)$, our predictions decrease slightly with $n$ while GM values remain approximately constant.
+For $\chi_{b2}(nP)$, the trends are opposite, our predictions decrease with $n$ while GM predictions increase.
+Regarding relative magnitudes across different $J^{PC}$ states, both approaches predict $\chi_{b0}(nP)$ to be broader than $\chi_{b1}(nP)$ and $h_b(nP)$ states at the same radial excitation level.
+The obtained predictions can be tested in the future experiments, which can also serve as a reference for potential experimental explorations.

+Notice that the performance in bottomonium systems is more affected by the limited training data.
+Bottomonium comprises $\sim$2.5\% of our training set, with excited $P$-wave and $D$-wave states almost entirely absent.
+The model transfers knowledge from light-quark and charm sectors where training data are more abundant.
+The results also illustrate that the performance of data-driven approaches is more reliable within the training distribution.

-Besides predicting the unknown meson widths, the model also provides us a tentative probe to explore the possible quantum numbers for undetermined mesons based on the comparison between experimental width and predicted one.
+Besides predicting the unknown meson widths, the model also provides us a tentative probe to explore the possible quantum numbers for undetermined mesons based on the comparison between the experimental width and the predicted one.
 We conducted a series of hypothesis tests on various particles with unknown quantum numbers using the trained model.
 Namely, the possible quantum numbers are fed into the model to predict the corresponding widths which are then compared with the experimental values.
 The comparison results provide the model's suggested quantum numbers for those states, which are listed in \autoref{T-widths-unknow}.